 - Homework (30%).
 Homework will contain both written and R data analysis elements.
-This is due online by the beginning of class on the due date. - Midterm Exam (30%).
+This is due online by the beginning of class on the due date.
+Your lowest homework grade will be automatically dropped at the end of the term. - Midterm Exam (30%).
 This will be given in class during midterm week.
 You will be permitted use one handwritten page, front and back, of notes. - Final Exam (40%).
 This will be given in class during the finals period.
-You will be permitted use one handwritten page, front and back, of notes.
+You will be permitted use one handwritten page, front and back, of notes. - Course Participation.
+After the course grades are calculated and curved, I will increase the letter grade of the most active participants in the course.
+Course participation includes participation in lectures and on the Piazza forum.

-Failure to complete any of these components may result in a D or F.
+Failure to complete any of the first three components may result in a D or F.

 Late Work and Regrading Policy: No late work or requests for regrades are accepted.
+To accommodate unexpected circumstances, your lowest homework grade will be automatically dropped at the end of the term.

 Homework: Students are encouraged to work together, but homework write-ups must be done individually and must be entirely the author's own work.
 Homework is due at the beginning of the class for which it is due.
 Late homework will not be accepted under any circumstances.
-To receive full credit, students must thoroughly explain how they arrived at their solutions and include the following information on their homeworks: name, UNI, homework number (e.g., HW03), class (STAT W4400), and section number.
-All homework must be turned in online through Courseworks in two parts: 1) The written part of submitted homework must be in PDF format, have a .pdf extension (lowercase!), and be less than 4MB; and 2) the code portion of submitted homework must be in R and have a .R extension (uppercase!).
+To receive full credit, students must thoroughly explain how they arrived at their solutions and include the following information on their homeworks: name, UNI, homework number (e.g., HW03), and class (STAT W4400).
+All homework must be turned in online through Courseworks in PDF format, have a .pdf extension, and be less than 4MB.
+If programming is part of the assignment, the code must be turned in one or more .R files.
 Homeworks not adhering to these requirements will receive no credit.